tordbarnfors/WonderGUI/doc/guide/content/docs/basics/system_layout.md

 - **GfxStream** - A WonderGfx extension that enables you to encode drawing commands into a binary stream that can be stored and transmitted to another device for rendering.
 - **SoftGfx** - A WonderGfx extension for CPU-based software rendering.
 Slow and can be quite memory hungry (depending on configuration) but highly portable and reliable and works almost anywhere.
 - **FreetypeFont** - A WonderGfx extension for using vector fonts through the FreeType library.
 - **LegacyGUI** - A WonderGUI extension that provides support for building legacy software written for an earlier, deprecated version of WonderGUI.
-Should only be used where necessary.
+Should not be used in any new projects.